Babies spend almost 16 hours per day in their baby cribs and it goes without saying that a crib for your baby has to be as safe as possible.

 Stork Craft Tuscany is a fantastic choice when it comes to convertible baby cribs.
 It can be used as a crib, a toddler bed, a day bed and as a full-sized bed.
 It is equipped with the requisite rail that helps in its conversion into a toddler bed but you will have to purchase the rail for the full-sized bed separately.

-What is great about this baby crib is that it lies in the affordable price range yet the features it boasts are equivalent to those found in the cribs lying in the above $400 price range.
+What is great about this baby crib is that it lies in the affordable price range yet the features it boasts are equivalent to those found in the cribs lying in the high price range.
 You might get a bit tentative while placing an order for this lovely crib but it really is a splendid piece of art and many parents unanimously agree on it.

 It is a decent, formidable, safe and reliable baby crib that can be converted in to a bed as and when required.
 I must confess that it is way more solid than many others available on the market.